14-Day Comfort Safari & Authentic Cultural Experience

 Accommodation included

-After an early breakfast, you will descend into the crater, which is almost 600m deep.
+After an early breakfast, you will descend into the crater, which is nearly 600 meters deep.

 The crater was formed when a large volcano exploded and collapsed in on itself two to three million years ago.
-It is renowned for both its geological wonders and for being a natural reserve that is home to some of the densest large mammal populations in the whole of the African continent.
-The drive down into the crater is an adventure in itself, and when you reach the crater floor, you quickly find yourself among large numbers of wildebeest, zebra, gazelle, and more than 500 bird species.
-The crater provides you with the best chance of spotting the endangered black rhino and prides of lions, which can sometimes be seen in the open grasslands.
-After lunch and an extensive game drive inside the crater, we will head to our partner lodges in Karatu for dinner and your overnight stay at Marera Valley Lodge.
+It is renowned for its geological wonders and as a natural reserve that is home to some of the densest large mammal populations on the African continent.
+The drive down into the crater is an adventure in itself, and when you reach the crater floor, you will quickly find yourself among large numbers of wildebeest, zebra, gazelle, and more than 500 bird species.
+The crater offers the best opportunity to spot the endangered black rhino and prides of lions, which can sometimes be seen in the open grasslands.
+After lunch and an extensive game drive inside the crater, we will head to our comfort partner lodges in Karatu for dinner and your overnight stay at Marera Valley Lodge.

 Breakfast, Lunch, Dinner